 April 6, 2022: Illinois Supreme Court Grants Request To Consolidate About 20 NEC Formula Cases

 The Supreme Court of Illinois previously granted a request to consolidate a group of about 20 NEC formula cases pending in Illinois state courts before a single judge (Dennis Ruth) in the Circuit Court for Madison County.
 This effectively created a mini-MDL at the state court level.
 Now, however, Abbott is seeking to have the consolidated cases transferred from Madison County to either Cook County (Chicago) or Lake County, under the doctrine of forum nonconveniens (inconvenient forum).
-The reason the Illinois lawsuits matter is because lawsuits filed in Michigan, Ohio, Florida, or any other state might well find their way to Illinois state court.
+The reason the Illinois lawsuits matter is that lawsuits filed in Michigan, Ohio, Florida, or any other state might well find their way to Illinois state court.
 So if you hire an NEC lawyer far away from Illinois, your baby formula lawsuit may end up in front of Judge Ruth in Madison County, Illinois.

 February 14, 2022: Enfamil Joins Abbott In Support Of Request For NEC Class Action